 By Eden Tadesse, an A World at School Global Youth Ambassador from Ethiopia

-My proudest achievement thus far is attending the Women in Parliaments Global Summit (WIP) in March.
+My proudest achievement thus far is attending the Women Political Leaders Global Summit (WPL) in March.
 This summit was held in the African Union (AU) headquarters in Addis Ababa, Ethiopia.
-I was invited by the Founder of WIP, Silvana Koch-Mehrin (who is also the Former Vice President of the European Parliament).
+I was invited by the Founder of WPL, Silvana Koch-Mehrin (who is also the Former Vice President of the European Parliament).

 I attended this conference as a Global Youth Ambassador representing A World At School.
 Not only was I the youngest attendee of this prestigious event but, for the most part, I was the only Ethiopian.The Ethiopian Prime Minister had actually attended but left very early.

 The experience was a phenomenal one; never had I imagined myself to be dining with both the Malawian President and the Secretary-General of UNESCO together at the same table.
 It was one of those rare experiences.